Published October 4, 2021

 The Association for Computing Machinery published 7 Principles for Algorithmic Transparency and Accountability, which is written for the creators of algorithms and has a larger emphasis on encouraging algorithm creators to fully understand the algorithm they create and make it auditable.

-Owners, designers, builders, users, and other stakeholders of analytic systems should be aware of the possible biases involved in their design, implementation, and use and the potential harm that biases can cause to individuals and society.
+Owners, designers, builders, users, and other stakeholders of analytic systems should be aware of the possible biases involved in their design, implementation, and use and the potential harm that biases can cause to individuals and society.- Access and Redress

-Regulators should encourage the adoption of mechanisms that enable questioning and redress for individuals and groups that are adversely affected by algorithmically informed decisions.
+Regulators should encourage the adoption of mechanisms that enable questioning and redress for individuals and groups that are adversely affected by algorithmically informed decisions.- Accountability

-Institutions should be held responsible for decisions made by the algorithms that they use, even if it is not feasible to explain in detail how the algorithms produce their results.
+Institutions should be held responsible for decisions made by the algorithms that they use, even if it is not feasible to explain in detail how the algorithms produce their results.- Explanation

 Systems and institutions that use algorithmic decision-making are encouraged to produce explanations regarding both the procedures followed by the algorithm and the specific decisions that are made.
-This is particularly important in public policy contexts.
+This is particularly important in public policy contexts.- Data Provenance

-Models, algorithms, data, and decisions should be recorded so that they can be audited in cases where harm is suspected.
+Models, algorithms, data, and decisions should be recorded so that they can be audited in cases where harm is suspected.- Validation and Testing

 Institutions should use rigorous methods to validate their models and document those methods and results.
 In particular, they should routinely perform tests to assess and determine whether the model generates discriminatory harm.
 Institutions are encouraged to make the results of such tests public.